Devansh682/Barcode-QR-Scanner/README.md

 ## Customization

-You can customize the script by modifying the following variables:
+You can customize the script by modifying the following :

 - `myDataList`: The list of authorized individuals.
 You can add or remove entries to this list by modifying the `mydata.txt` file.
 - `log.csv`: The name of the CSV file used to log authorized codes and their time of detection.